mautic/mautic-community-handbook/pages/03.community-portal/17.assemblies/01.creating-an-assembly/docs.md

 ## How to create a new assembly

-The first step before you create an assembly, is to decide which top-level assembly it should sit within, if any:
+The first step before you create an assembly, is to decide what the parent assembly should be.

+We have several top-level assemblies:

 * Community Team
 * Education Team